Overwhelmed by the GAPS Diet? Help Has Arrived!Updated: January 25, 2018 Natural Remedies

 Help has arrived!

-My friend Cara, from the blog Health, Home, and Happiness and a fellow Real Food Media blogger has come up with two indispensable resources in the implementation of the GAPS Diet.
+My friend Cara, from the blog Health, Home, and Happiness has come up with two indispensable resources in the implementation of the GAPS Diet.
 Cara is a GAPS expert.
 She has used GAPS to tackle her children’s autoimmune issues with great success.
+She has even successfully helped her daughter Hannah’s autism go into remission with the help of the GAPS diet!
+The process took 2 years and has been confirmed by medical diagnosis.

 I so wish these resources had been available to me last year when my husband and I went on GAPS.
 It would have made the transition process so much easier and less stressful on our household!

-The first resource is a new e-book called What Can I Eat Now?
+The first resource is the helpful e-book What Can I Eat Now?
 A 30 Day GAPS Intro Meal Plan.

 The second resource is Grain Free Meal Plans once you are off the GAPS Intro Diet and into full blown GAPS or if you just want to jump right into full blown GAPS or the very similar SCD (Specific Carbohydrate) Diet from the get go.